robin-rpr/calos/CONTRIBUTING.rst

   needed.

 :code:`usability`
-  Affects usability of any part of Charliecloud, including documentation and project organization.
+  Affects usability of any part of Clearly, including documentation and project organization.

 Why was it closed?